TODAY’S UPDATE: April 13, 2021

 I have a non-immigrant O visa for having a Thai wife.
 It is a single entry visa.
 My 90-day entry stamp will expire in April and the money in my account has not seasoned yet for 2 months.
 What can I do?

 Since you are legally married to a Thai national, you can apply for a 60-day extension for having a Thai wife.
 This extension will give you enough time for your funds to season for 2 months.
-After your funds have seasoned for 2 months, you may apply for the 1-year extension or marriage visa.
+After your funds have seasoned for 2 months, you may apply for a 1-year extension or marriage visa.

 My work permit and my visa will expire by the end of the month.
 Due to the current COVID-19 situation, I am not able to return to my country.
 What are my options?